 High-quality dental care is provided at a reduced fee by students under the direct supervision of licensed dental hygienists and dentists.
-Adults or children, five (5) years of age or older, are selected for care based on the educational needs of the students.
-Services provided may include exams, x-rays, scaling and polishing, sealants, fillings, tooth whitening, diet analysis, and personalized preventive education.
+Adults or children, four (4) years of age or older, are selected for care based on the educational needs of the students.
+Services provided may include exams, x-rays, scaling and polishing, sealants, fillings, diet analysis, and personalized preventive education.
 Free screenings are available by appointment.